runconvert-logo

 Q: What’s an OPUS file, and why convert it on RunConvert?

-A: OPUS is a super-efficient audio format, perfect for streaming and voice calls.
-You might convert it to MP3 for devices or WAV for editing.
-RunConvert makes it quick.
-It’s like turning a podcast into a universal track.
-From London to Lagos, RunConvert’s got you.
+A: OPUS is like the superhero of audio—amazing quality, tiny size, perfect for streaming or VoIP apps like Discord.
+You might convert it to MP3 for older devices or WAV for editing.
+RunConvert makes it a breeze.
+It’s like turning a futuristic gadget into a classic tool.
+RunConvert’s got you, no matter where you are!

 What is M4A (MPEG-4 Audio)?